Not the Actual Events

-Not the Actual Events is the fifth extended play (EP) and tenth major release by American industrial rock band Nine Inch Nails.
+Not the Actual Events is the second extended play (EP) and tenth major release by the American industrial rock band Nine Inch Nails.
 It was released physically on December 23, 2016, under Trent Reznor's own label The Null Corporation, while those who had pre-ordered received a download link a day early.
 The second Nine Inch Nails EP of original material following Broken (1992), it marks longtime collaborator Atticus Ross's first appearance as an official member of the band.
 The digital pre-orders included a "physical component" that was shipped in early March 2017.
 The EP is the first in a trilogy released in 2016–2018, preceding Add Violence (2017) and the band's ninth studio album Bad Witch (2018).

 The EP received positive reviews from critics, who praised the return to Nine Inch Nails' older, more abrasive sound, and debuted at number 26 in the US.

 Background

 In an interview promoting Apple Music, Trent Reznor mentioned he has started "messing around with some things" in regard to a new Nine Inch Nails album, stating, "It's not a record I'm trying to finish in a month.
 It's more just feeling around in the dark and seeing what sounds interesting."
 In December 2015, Reznor reported that "Nine Inch Nails will return in 2016".
 He and Atticus Ross later scored the soundtracks for Before the Flood and Patriots Day in 2016.

 In December 2016, Reznor commented on his statement regarding Nine Inch Nails' return by the end of the year: "Those words did come out of my mouth, didn't they? [...]
 Just wait and see what happens."
 Three days later, Reznor announced Not the Actual Events, along with reissues of Nine Inch Nails' previous releases.

 In June 2017, in an email that was issued out to customers waiting on delayed vinyl orders, Reznor confirmed that Not the Actual Events would actually make up the first part of a trilogy of EPs, with the second installment entitled Add Violence being released July 2017.
 The final EP of the trilogy grew into a studio album, Bad Witch, which was later released on June 22, 2018.